 The filthy insides of the Z8896.
 The lamp holder support is loose and so the lamp leans to one side.
 I couldn't use the flash on the lantern as the reflector kept reflecting it - despite having a thick layer of spider webs!)
 I am going to clean it soon, so hopefully it should look better.

-Cleaning the inside of the lantern proved to be an easy task - all I had to do was to remove everything from the lantern, wipe the reflector over a few times with some Exodus, and the lantern looks as good as new internally!
+Cleaning the inside of the lantern proved to be an easy task - all I had to do was to remove everything from the lantern, wipe the reflector over a few times with some 'Exodus' cleaner, and the lantern looks as good as new internally!
 The ballast is original - it's an old Thorn one.
 The capacitor has been lost through time, however I may install a new one.

 Finally, a photograph of the Z8896 as it appears when on.
-The lamp seems to be OK, however it appears dimmer than it should because of the yellow bowl.
+The lamp seems to be OK; however, it appears dimmer than it should because of the yellow bowl.

 Thanks to Davy Warren for sending me a bowl without any yellowing on it at all!
 (17.1.04)

 Following the replacement of the bowl, I felt that no more work was required to make the lantern look as it had done when new.
 However, on the 30th June 2005, I decided to remove the P42 detector and fill in the hole, to get the lantern looking even more original.
 The lantern was now being controlled from another P42, and so the detector on the lantern was no longer required.
 The canopy was resprayed, both inside and out, in order that the filled-in hole didn't stand out too much.